Performance measures

 Let’s establish the total return formula:

-You can calculate the total return using the total numbers, or on a per-share basis.
-Either will work.
-For ease, let’s calculate it on a per-share basis.
+You can calculate total return using total dollars or on a per-share basis.
+Either works.
+For simplicity, we’ll use a per-share approach.

 Holding period return